Multi-agent Assisted Automatic Test Generation for Java JSON Libraries: Results

-As shown in Table~\ref{tab:compare_chatunitest}, ChatUniTest achieves higher coverage for two classes \texttt{JSONObject} and \texttt{JSONArray}.
-This discrepancy can be attributed to the fact that many methods in \texttt{JSONObject} and \texttt{JSONArray} are simple getter methods~\cite{fastjson_getter}.
-This allows ChatUniTest to easily generate valid tests by invoking these getter methods on \texttt{JSONObject} or \texttt{JSONArray} instances.
-While these tests contribute to coverage, they primarily focus on retrieving data immediately after object initialization and do not deeply exercise the functions or identify more complex issues.
-In contrast, tests from \textsc{JSONTestGen} are derived from issue-relevant unit tests, which may not include getters of all data types, as only common getters tend to appear in issue reports.
+As shown in Table~\ref{tab:compare_cut_ctr}, \textsc{ChatUniTest} achieved higher coverage for \texttt{JSONObject} and \texttt{JSONArray}, whereas \textsc{ChatTester} had higher coverage for \texttt{JSONObject}.
+This can be attributed to the fact that many methods in both \texttt{JSONObject} and \texttt{JSONArray} are simple getter methods.
+Such methods enable \textsc{ChatUniTest} and \textsc{ChatTester} to easily generate valid test cases that invoke them on initialized instances.
+Although these tests contribute to higher coverage, they only retrieve data immediately after object construction and fail to exercise the library's deeper or more complex functionalities.
+In contrast, tests generated by {\tool} may not include getters of all data types, resulting in lower coverage scores for these classes.

-Constrastively, \textsc{JSONTestGen} achieves higher coverage scores in classes \texttt{JSONPath} and \texttt{JSON}.
-ChatUniTest struggles with long methods due to its reliance on including source code in prompts for LLM queries, which often results in throwing an ``Exceed max prompt tokens" exception.
-Additionally, ChatUniTest faces challenges in generating tests for methods with complex usage scenarios, such as the overloaded parse methods with various arguments in \texttt{JSON} and the more intricate methods in \texttt{JSONPath}, rather than simple getters.
-Consequently, it fails to produce enough valid tests that compile and execute successfully for \texttt{JSON} and \texttt{JSONPath}.
+{\tool} achieved higher coverage scores for four classes: \texttt{JSON}, \texttt{JSONPath}, \texttt{JSONReader}, and \texttt{JSONWriter}.
+In contrast, \textsc{ChatUniTest} and \textsc{ChatTester} struggled to cover these larger classes effectively.
+This limitation stems from their requirement to include the source code of the focal method in the prompt, which often exceeds the maximum token limit.
+Additionally, they face challenges in generating tests for methods with complex usage scenarios, such as the overloaded parse methods with various arguments in \texttt{JSON} and the more intricate methods in \texttt{JSONPath}.
+Consequently, they failed to produce valid tests for these classes.

-In terms of bug detection, Zest identifies a bug documented in issue 2998~\cite{zest_issue2998}.
-For ChatUniTest, we run the unit tests under the same setting outlined in Section~\ref{sec:test_oracle}, which discovers a bug reported in issue 2997~\cite{chatunitest_issue2997}. \textsc{JSONTestGen} successfully identifies eight bugs, ranging from issue 2520 to 2536\footnote{\url{https://github.com/alibaba/fastjson2/issues?q=author:Cooper-Zhong} }.

-In conclusion, while ChatUniTest is effective at generating tests for basic classes and achieving decent coverage scores, it struggles with long methods and complex scenarios.
-Moreover, it only preserves tests that pass successfully, ignoring tests that fail due to bugs within the library, potentially overlooking defects.
-On the other hand, \textsc{JSONTestGen} avoids reliance on large source code bases and are able to identify hidden bugs as demonstrated in Section~\ref{sec:detected_bugs}.